24-Hour Itinerary to Explore Jasper, Alberta

 Old Fort Point

-Next up is a spectacular and highly underrated viewpoint just a mere 5 minutes car ride from downtown Jasper.
+Next up is a spectacular and highly underrated viewpoint just a mere 5-minute car ride from downtown Jasper.
 From 16A, you’ll take Hazel Ave and make a left onto Old Fort Point Road.
 You’ll cross an older structured bridge and you might wonder why I got you to stop here, apart from this cool looking bridge.
 Find a parking spot in the wide lot and you’ll spot the wooden staircase on the side of this rock.
 Up those three flights, your confusion will vanish and you’ll why Old Fort Point was worth the few steps out of your car!
-We actually found this by mistake.
-We only got out to get some footage on the bridge but then our eyes found the staircase and voilà!
-Pyramid Mountain, Athabasca River and this cool structure all in one glance.
-We loved it so much that we came back during sunrise when our tires weren’t too ecstatic about being on Maligne Lake Road early morning (see above).
-Old Fort Point is a trailhead for a number of different hikes.
-You can actually get to Maligne Lake by foot from here!

 Lac Beauvert (Beauvert Lake)